Bulk data management

-Topaz offers four commands to manage data (objects and relations):
+Topaz offers four commands to manage data (objects and relations) in bulk:

 import import directory objects